Viewing Others as Respected Teachers

 Now, this doesn’t mean that when somebody else does something kind or helpful that we don’t thank them.
 However, this depends entirely on the culture.
 For example, my Indian friends have explained to me that Indians find it very insulting to be thanked for things that they’re naturally doing to help us.
 Saying “thank you” implies that we didn’t think that they would open the door for us, serve us a nice meal, or do something ordinary like that.
 It is more of an insult, as if we thought that they would never do anything like that for us.
 This belief can be explained in terms of the whole Indian concept of duty: “I’m doing my duty to serve you.”
 But, for Westerners, this is not the case.
 Thanking someone is not just about being polite.
 It’s also a nice gesture to show one’s appreciation and gratitude.

-However, from the side of the person who’s helped or taught, or whatever, they should on the one hand be “like a tiger with grass,” as they say, not too excited about what they’ve received.
+However, from the side of the person who’s helped or given something, they should on the one hand be “like a tiger with grass,” as they say, not too excited about what they’ve received.
 Yet on the other hand, they should be appreciative.
 If somebody pays us a compliment, it’s OK to say, “Thank you.
 I’m happy it could be of some help.”